Father recounts narrow escape from Shuswap houseboat fire - Salmon Arm Observer

 “We thought this would be a nice, safe way to do things,” said Witt, an emergency physician who grew up in Salmon Arm.

-The seven adults and their 14 children ranging from ages one to 19 rented their houseboat on Mara Lake on Aug.
+The seven adults and their 14 children ranging from ages one to 19 picked up their houseboat on Mara Lake on Aug.
 4 and tied up on shore near Hyde Mountain Golf Course for the night.

 “We’d wear our masks, wash our hands, support the economy and get a bit of a holiday,” he explained.
 “In all honesty, that first night on Mara Lake was a beautiful evening.
 The kids were using the water slides, they had smiles on their faces, it was a wonderful night.”